rudecHere you can find answers to common questions related to our organisation, activities, and general questions.

 We can accept donations either using PayPal, a wire transfer, or with a bank transfer (EU).
 For more information on how to send us a donation using either of these methods, please see the donations page.

 RUDEC is always in search of volunteers to come and help with our programmes.
 We invite anyone that may be interested to fill out an application using the online form.
-You can find more information about what it would be like working with us on the volunteer page and in the PDF document at the bottom of that page.
+You can find more information about what it would be like working with us on the volunteer page.
+Further information are available in the pdf file.

 No. You are free to choose the moment and durance of your collaboration with RUDEC.
 However, we recommend a minimum stay of one month or more.
 Keep in mind that the longer your stay, the greater the chance to make a difference and achieve sustainability within the local community!